New James Fisher Hide and Scaldwell Hide

 Lapwing (also known as Green Plover)

 We didn't linger long here.
 Opening the hide door we encountered a male pheasant walking down the boardwalk towards us.
-He changed his mind when he saw us and sauntered back in the other direction.
+He changed his mind when he saw us and turned tail.

 On our return we popped back into the Bird Club Hide to see what else was about.
 I am so glad we did as Pitsford Water had more to give.
 Swimming past was a pair of Red Crested Pochard, a species not often seen in our area.
 I waited for the light to shine on them and took what I thought would be my last photos of the day.